therishuraj/CrowdCanvas/README.md

 ```

 **Important**:
-- This wallet will pay out workers
+- This wallet will pay out contributors
 - Must have sufficient SOL balance
 - Keep the private key secret!